Crash (magazine): Editorial content

 Much editorial content (such as previews and responses to readers' letters) was credited to Lloyd Mangram, a fictional character, although written by members of the editorial staff.
 He was created by the team simply to make the magazine look more important and professional by appearing to have a greater number of writers, and named after golfer Lloyd Mangrum.
 On one occasion, Mangram was depicted visually in the magazine by a sketch of a man wearing a paper bag over his head with holes cut for eyes, and was reported to work on a Hermes typewriter.

-The "Playing Tips" section featured solutions to games cheats to make them easier.
+The "Playing Tips" section featured solutions to games, and cheats to make them easier.
 Candy was a regular host of this section in its early years.
 Issue 27 in April 1986 included a special "Robin Candy's Playing Tips" supplement of cheats and game modifications, including a room editor for the Crash Smash game Sweevo's World.
 Following Candy's departure, Hannah Smith ran the section as a self-styled "girlie tipster", establishing a rivalry with fictional Melissa Ravenflame from Computer and Video Games.
 Nick Roberts began his role in the magazine editing this section after Smith, and stayed for the remainder of its run, working out POKEs (alterations to the game's machine code in memory that allowed a player to cheat) using a Multiface, a Spectrum hardware add-on.
 The magazine also covered technical information and stories about future hardware and peripherals in its "Tech Niche" and "Tech Tips" sections, the latter frequently written by Simon N Goodwin.
 In 1988, a special "Tech Tape" was released, containing utilities and programs associated with this section.

 Crash included the occasional column which seemed unusual for a computer magazine.
 Its first year saw the launch of both the Lunar Jetman strip (written and illustrated by John Richardson, based on the character from the games by Ultimate Play the Game) and The Terminal Man, an original piece of fiction written by Kelvin Gosnell and illustrated by Oliver Frey.
 Later years would see a brief revival of The Terminal Man, as well as Mel Croucher's comic story Tamara Knight, both of which ended mid-run.
 After the closure of Newsfield's short-lived lifestyle magazine LM, Crash inherited its video reviews for a short period.

 The August 1985 issue of Crash featured "Unclear User", a spoof on rival magazine Sinclair User.
 This led to a successful injunction being taken out against the magazine two days before the official publication date on the grounds of copyright infringement.
 Copies were withdrawn from newsagents and an apology published in the following issue.
 Readers were also offered a back issue with the offending pages removed at a reduced price and priority delivery.